Inventing the World: Venice and the Transformation of Western Civilization

 Preorder: $27.95 (publication date December 1, 2020)

 Over its 1100 year history as the longest standing republic in the world, the citizens of Venice invented a long list of ideas, methods, and goods that have shaped modern Western history.
 We owe to Venetians our health care system, the kind of government that runs Western cultures, and how we bank, read, and spend our leisure time.
 Capitalism and our very consumer culture began in Venice.

 The Culture of Our Discontent

-By many estimations, the Western medical model of mental health is dangerously incomplete.
-If we step outside of the traditional disease model there are many new and different ways to understand, treat, and even accept mental illness.
-Culture–how we collectively live, interact, and view the world–frames our mental outlook.
+By many estimations, the Western medical model mental health is dangerously incomplete.
+There are, in fact, some good evolutionary reasons why moods and reactions change.
+If we step outside the traditional disease model there are many new and different ways to understand, treat, and even accept mental illness.
+Culture—how we collectively live, interact, and view the world—frames out mental outlook.
 Arguably, culture even creates it.

 To what extent do our parenting practices help or hinder our children?
 As parents, how much influence do we have over what kind of people our children will grow up to be?
 In the follow-up to her critically acclaimed Our Babies, Ourselves, Cornell anthropologist Meredith Small now takes on these and other crucial questions about the development of preschool children aged one to six.

 New parents are faced with innumerable decisions regarding the best way to care for their infants, and they usually turn to family, friends, and the internet for help.
 But all that advice is culturally biased and never based on the natural biology and behavior of babies.
 Instead, parents are influenced to act one way or another because of belief systems that reflect a particular culture.
 There are many ways to bring up babies, and this book explains that it is reasonable to borrow from other cultures and from evolutionary history when considering how to bring up a baby.

 What's Love Got to do With it?